Avijit-roy/Avijit-roy/README.md

 </p>
 ###

-<p align="left">Aj this side...</p>
+<h2 align="left">🚀 About Me</h2>

 ###

-<h2 align="left">About me</h2>

-###

-<p align="left">✨ Creating bugs since...
-I first touched a keyboard (and proudly debugging them ever since!)<br>📚 I'm currently learning...
-How to write code that works on the first try (a true developer fantasy).<br>🎯 Goals: Convince my code to run without "mysterious" errors and make Stack Overflow my last resort.<br>🎲 Fun fact: I once fixed a bug by accident and now I live in fear of it breaking again. 😅</p>
+I'm a passionate developer who believes that every bug is just a feature waiting to be discovered.
+When I'm not accidentally creating new problems, I'm fixing old ones!

+- ✨ **Creating** elegant solutions through clean code
+- 📚 **Currently Learning** advanced system design patterns and cloud architecture
+- 🎯 **Goals** Build impactful products that solve real problems | Master full-stack development
+- 🎲 **Fun Fact** I once fixed a critical bug by accident at 3 AM and now I'm terrified to touch that code again 😅

+---
 ###

 <h2 align="left">I like to use</h2>